Ghost2020/XiaoBuild/README.md

 A brief description of the software license, or a link to the full license agreement:

 > This software follows the MIT License.
-For details, please refer to `License Link`.
+For details, please [refer to](.COPYRIGHT).

 ---